Volunteer with Mothers Project

 We are looking for female volunteer lawyers to visit imprisoned mothers in Auckland Region Women’s Corrections Facility, Christchurch Women’s Prison, Arohata and Upper Arohata Prison at Rimutaka Prison in Wellington.

 Often volunteers do not have expertise in family law.
 They may work in large commercial law firms and in-house roles.
 What they all have in common is a desire to help imprisoned mothers and their children.

 What volunteers do

 Working as a team, volunteers travel as a group to and from a prison each month where each visit lasts a few hours.
-Dates are agreed on with Department of Corrections in advance and transport is arranged.
+Dates are agreed with Department of Corrections in advance and transport can be arranged.
 They visit units where mothers can ask to meet with them in a safe group setting.
 The work volunteers do includes:

 Helping mothers understand their responsibilities and rights as parents